 Which, when placed over the map, burns in the edges, looking like this:

 Now it’s time to append this map with all sorts of fascinating scientific analysis.
 I used Courier New to give a retro teletype sort of feel.
 The call-out lines were drawn manually.

 Same font for title and legend.
 Some folks like to mix a couple of fonts for their maps, but I’m not nearly good enough at judging type to pull it off.
 So I play it safe an go one-fonted.

-The legend is a series of labeled images (if you haven’t already, you can download them here).
-In a graphic design tool, I traced some shark outlines and filled them with a hatched pattern similar to the map.
+The legend is a series of labeled images.
+In Adobe, I traced some shark outlines and filled them with a hatched pattern similar to the map.
 Using the shape of the sharks in the legend has two big benefits.
 The first is that it reinforces the theme with a visceral, recognizable shape.
 The second is that I can avoid the clunky math equation style legend of “[box] = shark habitat”.

 Once you have all the pieces in place there are lots of export options.
 Here’s a look at the PDF export settings.
 I like that you can adjust the output resolution.

 And that’s it!
 You made a sharknado map.
 And lent your skills to the service of combating this terrible scourge.
 I, and posterity, commend you.